visserle/AnkiOps/README.md

 [![Tests](https://github.com/visserle/AnkiOps/actions/workflows/test.yml/badge.svg)](https://github.com/visserle/AnkiOps/actions/workflows/test.yml) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![PyPI version](https://img.shields.io/pypi/v/ankiops.svg)](https://pypi.org/project/ankiops/)

-**AnkiOps** lets you manage your Anki collection like code: edit decks in **Markdown**, version with **Git**, enhance with **LLMs**, and sync changes **both ways**.
+AnkiOps lets you manage your Anki collection like code.
+Edit decks in Markdown, version with Git, enhance with LLMs, and sync changes both ways.
+Features:

 <!-- With bidirectional sync, media support, and custom note types, AnkiOps lets you manage and share your entire collection from your favorite editor. -->

-## Features

 - **Simple CLI interface**: after initialization, only two commands are needed for importing and exporting between Anki and the filesystem
-- **Full Anki support**: handles notes, media, and custom note types with any number of fields and cards, including cloze deletions and multiple-choice questions
+- **Full Anki support**: safe, highly performant syncing of notes, custom note types, decks, subdecks, and media files
-- **User-friendliness**: designed for readability and writability, with clear conventions for note separation, field labels, and media embedding.
-- **Markdown-first**: Markdown rendering is supported with nearly all features, including syntax-highlighted code blocks for desktop and mobile
+- **Markdown-first**: designed for an easy user experience on the file system side, with Markdown rendering (including syntax highlighting) on Anki's desktop and mobile apps
-- **Customizations**: define your own note types with custom fields and card templates, following Infrastructure as Code (IaC) principles
-- **Safety**: AnkiOps automatically creates a Git commit before every sync, fully tested round-trip sync that handles notes, note types, and media files.
-AnkiOps only modifies notes defined within the `note_types/` folder.
-- **Performance**: uses hashing to detect changes, so it can handle thousands of cards across hundreds of decks in mere seconds.
-- **Collaboration**: cards are identified by keys that are stable across Anki profiles and independent of Anki's internal IDs, so you can safely share collections and collaborate with others using Git.
+- **Collaboration**: stable note keys allow for sharing and collaborating on collections using Github with integrated git commands
-- **Automization**: serialize your collection to JSON for AI processing, and use customizeable LLM tasks for grammar fixes, translation, reviewing, and more.
+- **Automization**: serialize your collection to JSON for batch processing, and use LLMs for executing tasks such as reviewing, grammar fixes, or translations

+> [!NOTE]
+> AnkiOps only modifies notes defined within the `note_types/` folder.
+Add note types using `ankiops note-types --import <name>`.

 <!-- ## Example